-Most store-bought almond milk has a shelf life of at least a couple of months, so if the carton is still unopened, it usually doesn’t make sense to freeze it.
-Unless, of course, you are sure that you won’t use it before the date on the package.
+Store-bought almond milk has a shelf life of at least a couple of months, so if the carton is still unopened, it usually doesn’t make sense to freeze it.
+Unless, of course, you are sure that you won’t use it for quite some time beyond the date on the label.

 When it comes to homemade almond milk, if you’re preparing a bigger batch, it makes perfect sense to freeze some of it right away.
-The homemade variety usually doesn’t contain any preservatives, so its shelf life is short and freezing is the way to go.
+The homemade variety lasts only a few days, and freezing is the way to go.

 Can You Freeze Almond Milk in the Carton?

-Ideally, you want to transfer the product in a freezer-safe container, but the carton it comes in is usually fine too.
-Make sure there’s some room in the package, as almond milk expands when frozen.
-That means chucking an unopened carton into the freezer is a big no-no. The carton will likely burst, the milk spill, and you will have to spend the afternoon cleaning up thr freezer.
+Ideally, you want to transfer the product to a freezer-safe container, but the carton it comes in is usually okay too.
+Make sure there’s room in the package, as almond milk expands when frozen.

 Can You Freeze Alpro Almond Milk?

 Don’t let the fact that the brand doesn’t recommend freezing their product prevent you from experimenting with freezing it, though.
-As mentioned already a few times, most brands don’t recommend freezing their almond drink and people do it either way.
+As mentioned a few times, most brands don’t recommend freezing their almond drink, and people do it anyway.

 Can You Freeze Smoothies Made With Almond Milk?

-Generally, smoothies freeze well, but their thawed state will depend on the ingredients that you used.
-The quick answer is yes, you can freeze smoothies made with almond milk.
+Generally, smoothies freeze well, but their thawed state will depend on the ingredients you’ve used.
+The quick answer is yes; you can freeze smoothies made with almond milk.
 Just make sure you are using freezer-safe containers.

 Can You Freeze Almond Milk for Smoothies?

-Definitely.
-Making smoothies is one of the best ways of using frozen almond milk.
-For smoothies, freezing in ice cube trays is the best option, because you can easily add as much milk as you need.
-When it comes to making the smoothie, you can either wait for the milk to thaw, or throw it in frozen instead of ice cubes in the recipe.
+When it comes to making the smoothie, you can either wait for the milk to thaw or throw it in frozen instead of the ice cubes in the recipe.
 Choose whatever works best for you.